evanpeaseLW/SolrTaxMan/README.md

 - A business-user UI for editing taxonomy.json.
 It will provide users with the ability to design their taxonomy (add/edit/delete and nest categories), preview default category results and pick facets from available fields in a Solr index, assign user-friendly facet names, manage global and category specific boosts and more features TBD.
 - A RESTful API that encapsulates taxonomy.json and Solr parsing.

+Phase 2
+- Develop connectors to commercial PIM solutions.
+Many PIM solutions include some sort of taxonomy designer.
+In those cases taxonomy.json could be created automatically.
+Business users would edit taxonomy.json to input Search specific business rules that PIM does not include.

 Example business rules a category can contain:
 - Filter Query - The query that will return relevant docs for the given category.
 At query time this would become a fq parameter appended to any previous fqs from parent categories.
 An optional "override" parameter will enable the category to omit previous fqs.
 - Facets - A list of fields that should be used as facets for the given category paired with user-friendly display names.